ddiod/GPAWP/README.md

 You can view the datasets used directly in the data folder.

 ## How to run GPAWP
-The default dataset is DBLP.
+The default dataset is ACM.
 You need to change the corresponding parameters in pre_train.py, run.py, best_mask_choose.py, and retrain.py to train and evaluate on other datasets.

 ### Pretrain